DragonQuills/the-breakup/README.md

 [Backgrounds by NoranekoGames](https://noranekogames.itch.io/yumebackground)

+### Music
+All music used was composed by [Tim Reichert](https://soundcloud.com/fulminisictus) and licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
+[The songs can be found here](https://fulminisictus.itch.io/visual-novel-audio-pack).
+No changes were made.
+Songs used are:
+- Death
+- Evans Full
+- Guitar on the Water
+- Relax
+- Splatters

 ## License
 This game is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
 The full text of the license can be found at the provided link, or in this repository.
 [A more succinct explanation of the license can be found here.](https://creativecommons.org/licenses/by-nc-sa/4.0/)